RHEL-Instruqt/rootless-podman-service/02-container-service-files/assignment.md

 Create the configuration directory
 ===
+In the terminal we are logged in as the user `garfield`. `garfield` is not a privileged user.

+We'll create a directory in `garfield`'s home directory to store our unit files.
 The unit files will be stored in `/home/garfield/.config/containers/systemd/`.

 Run the command below by clicking on the `run` button.